dkvz/music-planning-frontend/README.md

 - [ ] Remove the HelloWorld component, it's imported in several places
 - [ ] Clicking a link doesn't close the mobile menu, I think there's a specific Bootstrap data-* argument for this
 - [ ] Add a refresh button for the PlanningList component
+- [ ] Lots of repetitive code can be refactored both in api.js and any component calling the data fetching methods from api.js